-The Viterbo University Student Emergency Fund is coordinated as a joint venture between Campus Ministry and the Center for Student Success.
-The Student Emergency Fund is a small fund aimed at supporting students who encounter an unforeseen financial emergency which would otherwise prevent them from continuing their education.
-These funds are not intended to be used for tuition, routine expenses or as a consistent supplement to a student's education funding sources.
+The Viterbo University Student Emergency Fund is a small fund aimed at supporting students who encounter an unforeseen financial emergency that would otherwise prevent them from continuing their education.
+These funds are not intended to be used for tuition, routine expenses, or as a consistent supplement to a student's education funding sources.
 The number of students who can be served by the Student Emergency Fund is subject to the availability of funds.

 What Expenses Are Covered by the Student Emergency Fund?

-Expenses which may be covered by the Student Emergency Fund include, but are not limited to:
+Expenses that may be covered by the Student Emergency Fund include but are not limited to:

-- Medications and other costs related to medical care (i.e. co-pays, office visits, hospital bills)
+- costs related to medical care (e.g., medications, co-pays, office visits, hospital bills)

-- Travel costs for essential travel (i.e. work, medical, school, or emergency)
+- travel costs for essential travel (e.g., work, medical, school, or emergency)

-What Expenses Are NOT Covered by the Student Emergency Fund?
+What Expenses May NOT be Covered by the Student Emergency Fund?

-Expenses which are not covered by the Student Emergency Fund include, but are not limited to:
+Expenses that may not be covered by the Student Emergency Fund include but are not limited to:

-- Non-essential utilities (i.e. cable), furniture, or other household expenses
+- non-essential utilities (e.g., cable), furniture, and other household expenses

 What Are the Eligibility Requirements?